RysanekRivera/Privacy-Policy/docs/index.md

-<!DOCTYPE html>
+###Privacy Policy
 <html>
 <body>
-<h1>Privacy Policy</h1>
 <p>Thank you for downloading this app from Rysanek R. Development (“we,” “us,” or “our”).
 We are committed to protecting your personal information and your right to privacy.
-If you have any questions about this privacy notice or our practice with regard to your personal information, please contact us at RysanekMobileDeveloper@gmail.com.</p>
+If you have any questions about this privacy notice or our practice with regard to your personal information, please contact us at <a>RysanekMobileDeveloper@gmail.com</a>.</p>

 <p>This privacy notice describes how we might use your information if you:</p>